All Episodes

 Going back over the past State of the Union addresses, when George W. Bush gave his State of the Union address in 2007, unemployment was 4.6%.

-Compared to when Obama gave his State of the Union address in 2009, 7.8%, and in 2010, 9.7.
+Compared to when Obama gave his State of the Union address in 2009, 7.8% and in 2010, 9.7.

 So Bush's last State of the Union, 2008, 5%.

-In Obama's State of the Union 9.7%.
+In Obama's State of the Union, 9.7%.

 From the stenographers at the Associated Press, employers will hire more workers this week, and the economy will grow faster than envisioned three months ago, according to an AP survey that found growing optimism among leading economists.

-Now, these are the economists that have been predicting this ever since January 20th, 2009, and are going, whew.
+Now, these are the economists that have been predicting this ever since January 20th, 2009, and they're going, but unemployment will stay chronically high, nearly 9% by year's end.

 The latest quarterly AP economic survey shows a majority of economists say it'll be 2016, my good friends.